SeifOsvmv/SeifOsvmv/README.md

 - 👋 Hi, I’m Seif Osama
 - 👀 I’m interested in Python Development
 - 🌱 I’m currently learning Flask, HTML, Javascript, CSS
-- 📫 Feel free to reach me at Discord: agent47.

 <!---
 SeifOsvmv/SeifOsvmv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.